 Essentially, this means that more than one party may be responsible or negligent for causing injury and/or damages to another person.

-Personal Injury Attorneys in Washington
+Personal Injury Attorneys In Washington State

 Comparative negligence actually comes into play in personal injury claims more often than one might think.
 The more severe the injuries and the higher the level of damages that are involved, the more likely that the insurance company will fight the claim and even attempt to place some of the blame for the accident on the victim.